2. Semiconductor components

 Depending on the control voltage that the transistor receives through the base or through the gate, it can be in three different states.

-Saturation: the transistor conducts as much current as possible and behaves like a closed switch.
+Saturation: the transistor conducts all possible current and behaves like a closed switch.

-The two previous states are used in digital circuits such as a computer, TV, smartphone, etc.
+The above two states are used in digital circuits such as a computer, TV, smartphone, etc.

 Linear zone: the transistor only conducts part of the current and behaves like a resistor.